FDNY firefighter accused of stabbing 2 men outside Rhode Island sports bar

 Officers responding to the All Stars Bar and Grill in Warwick at about 1:15 a.m. found the victims in the parking lot with stab wounds to the neck and torso.

-The two were taken to the hospital and are currently in stable condition.
+The two were taken to the hospital and are in stable condition.

 The firefighter, 35-year-old John Decarlo of Brooklyn, is facing multiple charges, including assault with intent to commit murder.